KevinBian107/GLearning-Benchmark/docs/setup.md

-# Setup Environment
+# Setup Environments
 For this benchmark repository, we will be using multiple **graph-learning tasks**, multiple **graph-learning dataset**, as well as multiple **graph-learning architectures** (i.e. MPNN, GAT, Tokenized + Transformer).
 Each of them will have different conda environments as their exist dependencies issues among them.
 For now, we include:

 - Basic Py-Geometric
+- Index-Tokenized + Transformer
-- Tokenized + Transformer
+- Autograph-Tokenized + Transformer
 - Graph-GPS

 Always check on the [datahub.ucsd.edu/services/disk-quota-service/](https://datahub.ucsd.edu/services/disk-quota-service/) to see the quota limit we have first before installing anything.